Akram-B/test_training_2022/README.md

-# Welcome to the Tests training
+# Welcome to the Test training
 ## Demos
 ### Unit performance tests using timeit
 For the purpose of this demo we will compare several sort algorithms using timeit